Smooth solutions to portfolio liquidation problems under price-sensitive market impact: Comparison principle and a priori estimates

-\begin{proof} Due to the time-homogeneity of the PDE in~\eqref{pde-v}, (super-/sub-)solutions stay (super-/sub-)solutions when shifted in time.
-The idea is therefore to separate the singularities of the sub/super-solution to have finite values to compare.
+\begin{proof} Due to the time-homogeneity of the PDE in~\eqref{pde-v}, viscosity (super-/sub-)solutions stay viscosity (super-/sub-)solutions when shifted in time.
+The idea is therefore to separate the singularities to have finite values to compare.